 - Tailored Plan Services – Questions and Answers

 Current Timeline of Events –

-NOTE: Medicaid Tailored Plan launch has been delayed until October 1, 2023.
-Some services like Tailored Care Management began December 1, 2022 and will continue.
+NOTE: Medicaid Tailored Plan launch has been delayed until July 1, 2024.
+Some services like Tailored Care Management have already begun and will continue.
 More info on the plans and services are below.

-- * 12/1/2022 – Tailored Care Management services begin for eligible Medicaid beneficiaries.
+- * Now – Tailored Care Management services are available for eligible Medicaid beneficiaries.

 - * 10/1/2023 – Behavioral Health and Intellectual/Developmental Disabilities (I/DD) Tailored Plans launch.